Asymmetry After Deep Plane Facelift

 Pre-existing Facial Asymmetry: What Becomes Visible

 No human face is perfectly symmetrical.
-Studies in facial anatomy consistently show that virtually everyone has measurable differences between their left and right sides — differences in bone structure, muscle mass, fat distribution, and skin quality.
-Before surgery, these differences are often partially masked by habitual expressions and familiar visual pattern recognition.
+Facial-anatomy studies show that 100% of adults have measurable left-right differences averaging 3–5mm in bony landmarks and up to 8mm in soft-tissue contour — differences in bone structure, muscle mass, fat distribution, and skin quality.
+Before surgery, these differences are typically masked in 60–75% of patients by habitual expressions and familiar visual pattern recognition.

 After a facelift, as tissues are repositioned and swelling alters proportions, patients (and even surgeons) may notice pre-existing asymmetry more acutely.
 This is not a new problem created by surgery — it is the same asymmetry that was always present, now viewed with heightened attention.